-Background: AlexRenew currently maintains a "just-in time" facility in Building G that houses small, often used and replaced parts and equipment.
-Supply chain
+AlexRenew currently maintains a "just-in time" facility in Building G that houses small, often used and replaced parts and equipment.
+Supply chain issues in recent years have highlighted the need purchase and store critical, but less frequently replaced equipment and parts with lengthy lead times.
+More storage space is needed to facilitate this.
+In addition, large critical parts and assets are housed in a variety of WRRF locations around the facility.
 In addition to more storage space, AlexRenew desires to bring as much inventory as possible into one central location.